ToxPuro/astaroth/acc-runtime/README.md

 }

 ```
 > Note: Function parameters are **passed by constant reference**.
-Therefore input parameters **cannot be modified** and one may need to allocate temporary storage for intermediate values when performing more complex calculations.
+Therefore input parameters **cannot be modified** and one may need to introduce temporary variables for intermediate values when performing more complex calculations.

 The `elemental` type qualifier on a function means that it is a pure function that returns a value,
 for which the function's semantics is composable on structures and arrays containing the type of the return value.